ibrahimy353/Static-Site-Generator-/posts/SSG.md

 ```bash
   cd my-project
 ```
-- Since we are using the latest Next JS 13 which changed it's feature in how we set up the routing and layout structure of the React Framework Directory.
+Since we are using the latest Next JS 13 which changed it's feature in how we set up the routing and layout structure of the React Framework Next JS 13 Directory.
 [Next Js Docs.](https://nextjs.org/blog/next-13).
 - On the root folder Create a files called  **/app.** and add this create this  files.
 `head.tsx, layout.tsx, navbar.tsx, and page.tsx`.
 - On root folder create another folder and name it 'components' inside it add this files